aws-samples/config-resource-compliance-dashboard/conformance_pack/README.md

 ## CRCD Threat-Informed Conformance Pack

-_**Please note:** The AWS Config conformance pack containing all the recommended rules is under development.
-The dashboard displays compliance with the standard AWS Config rules that will be included in the conformance pack._
+_**Please note:** The AWS Config conformance pack that bundles all recommended rules into a single deployable unit is under development.
+However, the dashboard's Threat-Informed Security Compliance tab is fully functional today — it displays compliance status for the standard AWS Config managed rules recommended by AWS Security Incident Response security engineers.
+You can deploy these rules individually in your environment and the dashboard will report on them regardless of whether they are deployed through other conformance packs or as standalone rules._

 The AWS Config Resource Compliance Dashboard Threat-Informed Conformance Pack is a comprehensive compliance monitoring solution that deploys the AWS Config rules recommended by Security Incident Response Service security engineers.